project-feynman/v3/README.md

 The ExplainMIT project is a website built by MIT students in order to make learning more efficient and collaborative.

 ## Problem
-Help is a scarce resource because the time of professors, TAs and students are limited
+Help is a scarce resource because the time of professors, TAs and students are limited.

 ## Solution
-We provide an efficient collaboration platform to increase the number of peer interactions.
-Peers can interact in real-time on a shared blackboard with voice chat.
-They can also record and share lightweight pseudo-videos, built to use 100x less memory.
+Our website lets people share knowledge efficiently.
+To explain concepts to someone, you can both visit the website, then proceed to talk and draw on a real-time blackboard.
+If both of you can't be on at the same time, you can record and share lightweight pseudo-videos, built to use 100x less memory.

-Explanations are by-products of peer interactions and are archived on the platform.
-After a session, clicking "SAVE" will upload a silent animation of the blackboard process.
-The session can also be pre-recorded and uploaded, which works best for one-sided teaching interactions.
+After each session, you can click "SAVE" to archive the blackboard's entire progression as a silent animation, add some title and description, and save that as an explanation on the platform.
+For one-sided teaching interactions, you can simply record the entire explanation and save it as a video explanation.
+In other words, by frequently explaining concepts to each other, you inadvertently produce precious explanations that benefit other people.

 ## [CONTRIBUTING.md](documentation/CONTRIBUTING.md)
 - **Technologies:** Vue.js, Vuetify, Apollo, GraphQL, PostgreSQL